-The Nintendo Entertainment System (NES), originally released in Japan as the Nintendo Family Computer (Famciom) is a video game console originally released in 1983 by Nintendo.
+The Nintendo Entertainment System (NES), originally released in Japan as the Family Computer (Famicom) is a video game console originally released in 1983 by Nintendo.

-While different in asethetics, both the NES and Famicom are identical from a technical perspective, and so on Sega Retro are treated as one system.
+While different in aesthetics, both the NES and Famicom are identical from a technical perspective, and so on Sega Retro are treated as one system.

 Despite theoretically working against Nintendo's interests during the decade, Sega licensed a handful of its arcade properties to the likes of Sunsoft, who in turn produced Famicom conversions between 1987 and 1990.
 Far fewer Famicom games bearing the Sega name were released than on the Mark III (and indeed another rival platform, the PC Engine), with the third-party nature of these releases and the shift weaker hardware usually resulting in a less accurate conversion than those released by Sega themselves.